waldhari1/content-processing-solution-accelerator/docs/CustomizeSchemaData.md

     - Base import statements.
     - Class and subclass definitions that inherit from pydantic BaseModel.
     - Each class has fields, methods, and meta data.
-    - Classes include a class name, a string describing the class, it's attributes, and the attributes descriptions These are used during mapping and data transformation in the processing pipeline.
+    - Classes include a class name, a string describing the class, its attributes, and the attributes descriptions.
+These are used during mapping and data transformation in the processing pipeline.
     - Classes also include fields and methods.

     #### Fields

-    - Fields are defined in the class to represent what data this class hold.
+    - Fields are defined in the class to represent what data this class holds.
 This is a 1-to-1 relationship with what gets extracted from a file being processed is mapped to this specific field.
 If your file has a field you'd like to extract called "invoice date", you'd have a field defined in your class to represent that.
     - Each field has annotations to designate if it is optional or required.
     - Fields also have a string describing what it is and it is used as a prompt to help with data evaluation/validation, mapping and transformation in the processing pipeline.
 Include an example in the description to help with specificity or experiment with simple logic to help the LLM process the content correctly.